-Slips trips and falls are an unfortunate occurrence of day to day life and often seen as humours events, but this is far from the truth.
+Slips, trips, and falls are unfortunate occurrences of day-to-day life and are often seen as humorous events, but this is far from the truth.
 By taking a few simple precautions, you can significantly reduce the risks;

-- Make sure you know what to do with spillages - Make sure that leaks are reported as soon as identified - Play your part in cleaning regimes and schedules - Keep work area tidy - Choose appropriate footwear for tasks you are undertaking or area in which you are working - Check that floor surfaces are in good condition and report defects.
+- Make sure you know what to do with spillages - Make sure that leaks are reported as soon as identified - Play your part in cleaning regimes and schedules - Keep the work area tidy - Choose appropriate footwear for tasks you are undertaking or areas in which you are working - Check that floor surfaces are in good condition and report defects.